dgerth5/dgerth5.github.io/_posts/2025-09-09-swing-type-predictions.md

 For each swing, there are five variables: attack angle, attack direction, swing path tilt, bat speed, and swing length.
 Attack direction is a function of the side of the plate the hitter is (pulling the ball is a different direction for a lefty than a righty), so I normalize to make all hitters right-handed.
 From here, I use a Gaussian Mixture Model (GMM) to classify swings based on these five variables.

 Choosing the number of swing types is somewhat of an art.
-Although GMMs use BIC to discourage overly complex models, the large sample size of 300k observations still leads the algorithm to add more clusters.
+Although GMMs use BIC to penalize overly complex models, the large sample size of 300k observations still leads the algorithm to add more clusters.
 These extra clusters yield only small improvements in fit, and so I manually set the cutoff to be 10 unique swing types.
 With 10, I felt that there was enough difference in the main clusters to be meaningful, while also giving check swings and outlier swing types their own group.

 The data that I am using is from the 2024 season.
 I wanted to use a full season of data, and both 2023 and 2025.
 This captures ~300k swings, and I don’t think swings have changed drastically from 2023 to 2024 or 2024 to 2025 that would make using a single season change classifications that drastically.

 One last thing to note is that certain variables (attack angle, swing length, and swing path tilt) are moderately influenced by location.
 Since these swing classifications are being fed into a model that has location as a predictor, this was fine, but a “location-neutral” swing classification would be useful to better understand these swings in isolation.

-**Classification Output**
+**Classification Summary**
 Let’s see how the swings break down.

 ![](/assets/photos/swing_classifications.png)